JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 #### this

-`run`, `with`, and `apply` refer to the context object as a lambda receiver - by keyword `this`.
+`run`, `with`, and `apply` reference the context object as a lambda [receiver](lambdas.md#function-literals-with-receiver) - by keyword `this`.
 Hence, in their lambdas, the object is available as it would be in ordinary class functions.

 In most cases, you can omit `this` when accessing the members of the receiver object, making the code shorter.
 On the other hand, if `this` is omitted, it can be hard to distinguish between the receiver members and external objects or functions.
-So, having the context object as a receiver (`this`) is recommended for lambdas that mainly operate on the object members: call its functions or assign properties.
+So having the context object as a receiver (`this`) is recommended for lambdas that mainly operate on the object's members by calling its functions or assigning values to properties.

 ```kotlin
 data class Person(var name: String, var age: Int = 0, var city: String = "")